Structure-wide dark matter density depletion induced by local degeneracies: Introduction

 \section{Introduction}

-Accumulated observations suggest that the dark matter (DM) halos are cored for dwarf galaxies and low-surface-brightness (LSB) galaxies \cite{Moore1994,Flores:1994gz,deBlok:2008wp,Oh:2015xoa,Rodrigues:2017vto}.
-This differs from the results of DM-only N-body simulations that predict cuspy profiles at the center \cite{1996ApJ...462..563N}.
-Such a discrepancy is called the ``cusp-core'' problem and is difficult to explain with baryon effects for those DM-dominated systems \cite{deBlok:2009sp,Salucci:2018hqu,Boldrini:2021aqk}.
+Accumulated observations suggest that the DM halos can be cored for dwarf galaxies and low-surface-brightness (LSB) galaxies \citep{Moore1994,Flores:1994gz,deBlok:2008wp,Oh:2015xoa,Rodrigues:2017vto}.
+This differs from the results of DM-only N-body simulations that predict cuspy profiles at the center \cite[hereafter NFW]{Navarro:1995iw}.
+Such a discrepancy is called the ``cusp–core'' problem \citep{deBlok:2009sp,Salucci:2018hqu,Boldrini:2021aqk,Sales:2022ich}.
+Although some simulations argue that baryonic feedback can produce cored DM profiles \citep{DiCintio:2013qxa,Freundlich-etal:2020}, the pronounced diversity of inner DM profiles for dwarf with similar baryon mass remains a major challenge for such feedback-based explanations \citep{Oman:2015xda,Relatores:2019-II,Sales:2022ich}.

-New DM physics are motivated to resolve the problem \cite{DelPopolo:2021bom}, such as fuzzy DM \cite{Hu-Barkana-Gruzinov-PhysRevLett2000} and DM self-interactions \cite{Spergel:1999mh}.
+New DM physics are motivated to resolve the cusp–core problem \citep{DelPopolo:2021bom}, such as fuzzy DM \citep{Hu-Barkana-Gruzinov-PhysRevLett2000} and DM self-interactions \citep{Spergel:1999mh}.
 But those proposals remain controversial.
-For example, it is argued that light boson DM cannot correctly account for the core properties \cite{Deng-etal-2018-PhysRevD,Burkert:2020laq,Banares-Hernandez:2023axy} and the required self-interaction strength is constrained by other considerations \cite{Randall:2008ppe,Hayashi:2020syu}.
-Nonetheless, the cusp-core problem is thought to disfavor collisionless massive DM candidates, if complicated baryon effects are not involved.
+For example, it is argued that light boson DM cannot correctly account for the core properties \citep{Deng-etal-2018-PhysRevD,Chavanis:2018pkx,Burkert:2020laq,Banares-Hernandez:2023axy} and the required self-interaction strength is constrained by other considerations \citep{Randall:2008ppe,Hayashi:2020syu}.
+Nonetheless, the cusp–core problem is thought to disfavor collisionless massive DM candidates, if complicated baryon effects are not involved.
 This work shall show the opposite.